kevinwhere/Bleeding-Pineapple/source/multimode/README.md

 ## Dynamic Programming
 Suppose we are given a limit of total weight, and a set of items.
 Each item has its *weight (period)* and *profit (execution)*, and can be used unboundedly.
-What is the *largest* profit of items we can select.
+What is the *largest* profit of items we can select?
+This problem can be solved by using **dynamic programming (DP)**.

 ```python
 def dp_recursive(t,dpTB,dirtTB,incM,idptask,tasks):